5 Ways to Wellbeing

 We can all sometimes walk round with our heads down, only paying attention to what we need to get done and not really lifting our heads up to see all the different things around us.
 By taking a little more notice of our surroundings and appreciating some of the things we have in our lives can have a really positive impact on our wellbeing.
 When you are out and about around Manchester why not lift your head and have a look at your surroundings.
 Visit the green spaces in Manchester more and take notice of the change in seasons.
 Turn the telly off at tea time and take notice of what your family did during the day.

-Next time you are shopping in Manchester have a look at all the different art work
+Next time you are in Manchester city centre have a look at all the different art work